simeononsecurity/simeononsecurity.ch/content/articles/the-art-of-incident-response/index.en.md

 For instance, in the case of a **ransomware attack**, effective communication plays a crucial role in orchestrating the response efforts.
 Internal communication within the incident response team ensures the dissemination of up-to-date information and alignment towards a common objective.
 External communication with senior management is vital for conveying the incident's impact on the organization and providing necessary updates.
 Collaborating with **law enforcement** facilitates incident reporting and obtaining expert guidance.

-Furthermore, the incident response plan emphasizes the importance of **documenting** all communication related to the incident.
+Also, the incident response plan emphasizes the importance of **documenting** all communication related to the incident.
 Logs of phone calls, emails, and other forms of communication serve as valuable records.
 Additionally, decisions made during the incident response process are documented, enabling transparency and accountability.

 Effective communication extends beyond the incident response process to the post-incident analysis phase.
 Stakeholders are informed of the **lessons learned** from the incident and any improvements planned to enhance future incident response.